Adobe Research·Blog Post

 So the dense-style correction $\eta' \approx \eta\sqrt{\rho_B^{\mathrm{exp}}/\rho_D^{\mathrm{exp}}} = \eta$ — no first-order learning rate or weight decay multiplier is needed.

-What does change is the expert-side noise-to-signal level $\sigma_0(a) = \eta \cdot \sigma_{\mathrm{exp}}(a)$.
-Making the MoE denser (larger $a$) lowers the per-step gradient noise, which is why denser MoEs can reach lower loss at the same hyperparameters.
-We'll return to this.
+What does change is the expert-side noise-to-signal level $\sigma_0(a) = \eta \cdot \sigma_{\mathrm{exp}}(a)$, where $\sigma_{\mathrm{exp}}(a)$ is the per-expert gradient-noise standard deviation (which scales like $1/\sqrt{B_\mathrm{exp}(a)}$ with the per-expert batch).
+Making the MoE denser (larger $a$) lowers the per-step gradient noise, which is why denser MoEs can reach lower loss at the same hyperparameters — we return to this caveat in the next section.

 Everything else is composition